google/digitalbuildings/tools/abel/validators/README.md

 A [greenfield building](../../../ontology/docs/building_config.md#initialize)
-is one that has yet to be onboarded, and ABEL is used to create a Building Config from scratch.
+is one that has yet to be onboarded, and ABEL is used to create a Building Config from scratch to model this building.
 In this case **GUIDs do not need to be provided except for when there are duplicate entity codes.** Then and only then will the user need to provide GUIDs for the entities with duplicate codes in every one of the ABEL